Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 ### Thread Pool Size

+On a single client, the number of threads connecting to the master is configured by the `alluxio.user.block.master.client.threads` and `alluxio.user.file.master.client.threads` properties, each with a default value of `10`.
-The size of the client thread pool for block and file operations are configured by the following properties:
+The size of the master thread pool that serves connections to clients should be tuned to match the maximum number of concurrrent client connections.
+For example, if the master expects up to 100 clients, each with the default number of connections, the master's thread pool should be configured to be at least `100 * 10 * 2 = 2000`.

+Consider reducing these values if the master is not responsive as it is possible that the master thread pool is completely drained:

 ```properties
 alluxio.user.block.master.client.threads=5
 alluxio.user.file.master.client.threads=5
 ```

-Consider reducing these values if the master is not responsive, as it is possible that the master thread pool is completely drained.